 A bit abrupt but the succulent chicken kebabs barbecued by Adi have just arrived on the table and I think I shall have to abandon this incessant chatter.
 Bless Adi for saving you from all of that.
-Well, it does taste smoky and spicy, so with haste I shall leave you with these images and wait to hear about how your weekend is going.

 Till tomorrow then, toodles.